Gilbertindustries/Librecut/README.md

 You will also need the [Arduino IDE](https://www.arduino.cc/en/software/) to compile Librecut.

+You will also need to install MegaCore for the Arduino IDE, the installation guide can be found [Here](https://github.com/MCUdude/MegaCore#how-to-install)

 ### 1. Board Header Location & Layout

 Locate header **`J5`** on the Cricut mainboard.
 Looking at the **top view** of the board, the pin arrangement relative to the silkscreen is structured as follows: